 If you already own a home and decide to keep the house you inherited as a second home, you'll need to nominate one of your homes as your main home and let your tax office know, because you can only have relief from capital gains tax for your main home.

 Find out more about dealing with a deceased person's money and property.

 Inheriting a property with someone living in it

 If you inherit part of a property and another owner is still living there you'll need to agree with them whether they'll continue living there and under what terms, or whether the property will be sold.
-Their right to remain may be set out in the will.
+Their right to stay may be set out in the will.